mythezone/PtrNetEA/README.md

 ## Acknowledgements<br>
-Thanks to [qiang-ma/graph-pointer-network](https://github.com/qiang-ma/graph-pointer-network) for getting me started with the code for the Graph Pointer Network.
+Thanks to [qiang-ma/graph-pointer-network](https://github.com/qiang-ma/graph-pointer-network) for getting me started with the code.